adriangranados/wlan-extcap/README.md

 USERNAME ALL = (root) NOPASSWD: /sbin/ip, /usr/sbin/iw
 ```

 where `USERNAME` is, again, the SSH user for connecting remotely.
+Also, in some systems the location of the `ip` and `iw` might be different, so you need to adjust the paths accordingly.

 ### Usage